 With so much to do and see, it is hard to describe an overall picture of this vibrant neighbourhood, but one may start by dividing the area into manageable categories: casual cafes, coffee and tea shops, restaurants, shopping streets, parks, and beaches.

 My favourite part of a cafe experience is getting coffee and brunch on a Saturday morning.
-There’s something about birds chirping and rare Vancouver sunlight streaming in a freshly-washed window as you sip a latte and catch up on the news.
+There’s something about birds chirping and rare Vancouver sunlight streaming in freshly-washed vinyl windows as you sip a latte and catch up on the news.
 One of the best casual eateries for breakfast or brunch is Benny’s Cafe, nee Benny’s Bagels, a specialty bagel shop on West Broadway.
 Entering the cafe, one is welcomed by a warm cashier and presented with a menu outlining their various bagel choices: sandwich, melt, or basic, and soup.
 Their basic bagels are served with an eclectic source of cream cheese, and are anything but ‘basic’.
 They come in many different flavours, and there is truly something for everyone.
 Overwhelmed by choices, two favourites are the Bagel Mex, a bagel topped with cheese, crushed tortilla chips, guacamole, hot salsa, jalapenos, and other taco toppings, and the fruit bagel, which comes with a melted-cheese bagel piled high with blue- and blackberries.
-The atmosphere of Benny’s is what makes it so special: sunlight streams in from Broadway through the huge windows, and a huge plush leather couch sits perpendicular to a roaring fireplace, making the interior of the cafe feel like your own living room.
+The atmosphere of Benny’s is what makes it so special: sunlight streams in from Broadway through the huge windows placed by the local new window installation contractor of choice, and a huge plush leather couch sits perpendicular to a roaring fireplace, making the interior of the cafe feel like your own living room.
 Two parallel staircases lead up to the loft seating overlooking the ground floor of the cafe.
 A young family spend Saturday morning together and enjoy easy conversation over bagels and coffee, and a young couple studies on their laptops in the gentle warmth of the loft.

 An amazing gem in Kitsilano as far as tea goes is DAVIDs Tea on west 4th.
 DAVIDs is new to Vancouver, and offers an amazing solution for tea lovers.
 They sell their teas in leaf, tea bag, cup-of-tea, and tea latte form.
 Stacked on towering shelves lining the wall behind the cash registers are cylinders of their world-renowned teas: options of black, oolong, mate, green, herbal, rooibos… the list goes on.
 They also sell beautiful porcelain ‘The Perfect Tea Mug’s, which come complete with a fitted strainer and wooden lid, along with various tea sets and teapots.
 A tea lover could easily spend hours in here smelling and sampling teas, eyeing their boxed tea gift sets, and browsing their tea sets.
 I select three teas from the selection: Red Velvet (black), Birthday Cake (rooibos), and Love Tea #7, a black tea beautifully crafted from chocolate, rose petals, and strawberries.
 Twenty-five grams of each tea only amounts to a very affordable ten dollars, so I will definitely be back for more.
 DAVIDs Tea only has a few locations in Vancouver, North Vancouver, and West Vancouver, and it is a major perk to living near West 4th.